adityaramesh/ccbase/docs/error.rst

 Functions
 ---------

-.. function:: swap(expected& lhs, expected& rhs)
+.. function:: void swap(expected& lhs, expected& rhs)

    This global version of swap is defined for ADL.

+.. function:: expected<ReturnValue> attempt(const NullaryFunction& f)

+   Invokes *f* and returns the resulting value (if not :type:`void`) or thrown exception wrapped in an |expected| object.

 Specializations
 ---------------